Clare is a freelance journalist and fact-checker specialising in science, health, and the environment.

 In 2020, I completed the MIT Knight Science Journalism Fact-Checking Workshop, which included best practices for fact-checking online news and print features.

-In 2024, I’m participating in the Oxford Climate Journalism Network, a six-month training program for journalists around the world covering climate change, run by the Reuters Institute for the Study of Journalism at the University of Oxford.
+In 2024, I joined the Oxford Climate Journalism Network, completing their six-month global training program for journalists covering climate change, run by the Reuters Institute for the Study of Journalism at the University of Oxford.
 It’s led to stories like this one, on how heatwaves and hot days impact early births.

 Underneath it all, my work is shaped by people’s lived experiences and grounded in my experience learning from and working with people and families involved in clinical trials and medical research.